bbc/vc2_conformance/docs/source/user_guide/file_format.rst

 Many codec implementations natively produce or expect a raw video format where picture data is stored concatenated in a single file rather than as individual files.
-If individual pictures within a concatenated video format use the same representation as the conformance software, the following commands may be used to convert picture data between single-file and file-per-picture forms.
+If individual pictures within a concatenated video format use the same representation as the conformance software, the following commands can be used to convert picture data between single-file and file-per-picture forms.

 .. note::